russhughes/st7789_mpy/README.md

   only contain the specified area of the image.
 See examples/T-DISPLAY/clock/clock.py examples/T-DISPLAY/toasters_jpg/toasters_jpg.py for examples.

-- `png(png_filename, x, y)`
+- `png(png_filename, x, y [, mask])`

-  Draw a PNG file on the display at the given `x` and `y` coordinates as the upper left corner of the image.
-The PNG will not be clipped it must be able to fully fit on the display or it will not be drawn.
-The memory required to decode and display a PNG can be considerable as such, the PNG will be drawn one line at a time or as many lines as will fit in the `buffer_size` specified during the display initialization.
-Transparency is not currently supported.
+  Draw a PNG file on the display with upper left corner of the image at the given `x` and `y` coordinates.
+The PNG will not be clipped it must be able to fit fully on the display or it will not be drawn.
+The memory required to decode and display a PNG can be considerable, as such, the PNG will either be drawn one line at a time, or as many lines as will fit in the `buffer_size` if one was specified during the display initialization.
+Since the driver does not contain a frame buffer, transparency is not supported.
+Providing a `True` value for the `mask` parameter will prevent pixels with a zero alpha channel value from being displayed.
+Drawing masked PNG's is slower than non-masked as each visible line segment is drawn separately.

 - `polygon_center(polygon)`